Caregiving Blog: Activities of Daily Living Signs of Decline in Aging Adults

 Worst case if a depression medication is tried and no improvement results, either the wrong medication was chosen and needs to be adjusted or improvement occurs.
 Try medication and see what happens.

 Being open to change is the solution to managing the declines that occur as the result of challenges in completing activities of daily living.
 Change may be viewed as a negative.
 Too much effort.
 “I’m fine the way I am.”
 “Why should I change?”
 Encourage your loved one about the importance of change to avoid the present situation worsening.

 Discuss the consequences of not being able to remain at home unless one is able to manage.
-Consider in home caregivers to help and provide encouragement for activities.
+Consider in-home caregivers to help and provide encouragement for activities.
 Discuss moving to a retirement community.
-Talk about end of life.
+Talk about the end of life.
 Have the caregiving conversation about ways to prevent a move from the home.
 Talk now to avoid crises later.

 2018 Pamela D. Wilson, All Rights Reserved.